Remember when people said social media was just a fad? Its power has become clear – and it continues to grow, with no end in sight.

 No one is perfect, and we can all learn something.
 The ultimate goal is having the customer understand us and depend on us for our authoritative approach within our niche over our competition.

-User-generated and crowdsourced content isn’t just free and unique; it can also be awesome.
+User-generated and crowdsourced content isn’t just free and unique; it can also be incredibly powerful.

 Social media allows us to ask for this user-generated content, then receive it directly, but there is quite a bit going in between all of that, too.